Welcome the Aikite Website

-Not all of the techniques of Aikite are contained in the Okinawan Karate Kata's.
-The Kata's may only show one application of a technique.
 There are many variations of applications and there are many variations of attacks.
-By studying the core techniques of the Karate Kata's, one gets to understand a new language.
-Every technique that is contained in the Kata' are like letters in the alphabet.
-As one learn learns each technique, some techniques seem to blend together.
+By studying the core techniques of the Okinawan-te, one gets to understand a new language.
+Every technique of Okinawa-te are like letters in the alphabet.
+As one learn learns new techniques, the techniques will flow and blend together.
 This is similar to letters forming words.
 Soon the AIKI of the techniques flow in many directions where the techniques that are applied can be used to control, damage or cause death.
 The same flow of AIKI can be used against multiple attackers.

 Aikite techniques are very fast and can cause extreme destruction or death.
 Aikite is not a sport.
 Techniques are designed to dispose of an attacker in the most efficient manor.
 There are no counter techniques to a properly set Aikite technique.